siqilu12345/DC-Simulation/README.md

 To solve these difficulties, we use Distmesh to generate non-uniform grid size(can not be done by MATLAB Toolbox itself), and we divide our region into 3 parts.
 The first part is near the source, and has the smallest grid size.
 The second part is the region we want to study.
 And the last part is bigger than the second part, with the largest grid size, and is used to give the boundary condition.
 We use the mixed boundary condition instead just Dirichlet or Neumann boundary conditions for better accuracy.

 There is also a problem in the orginal Distmesh package.
 The package needs to generate the mesh using the smallest size at first, which makes the array size unaffordable for the memory of the computer.
 I rewrite the program script so that it can generate array no more than the limite size at one time, and cut off nodes we don't need, and continue.
 The calculation takes a long time and is done bu using the server.

+See DCsimul.m the main function for the usage and relationships between the programs.